omriv88/Technical-Tasks/README.md

 # Summary
- - 1 - Write a docker-compose.yml file that starts wordpress application (wordpress is a blogging application with a MySQL backend).
+ - 1 - Write a docker-compose.yml file that run wordpress application (wordpress is a blogging application with a MySQL backend).
  - 2 - Write a Terraform script that Deploy new server on AWS environment
  - 3 - Write an ansible role that installs requimanets and packages on the servers, and run the application.
  - 4 - Write a jenkins pipeline that does the following:
       a.
-Checks out this repository: f
+Checks out this repository: https://github.com/omriv88/Technical-Tasks.git
       b.
 Deploy the project on the new server.

 # Description